g-omarsdottir/shaping-sustainable-surf/README.md

   - STRIPE_SECRET_KEY = Secret Key (starts with sk)
 - In case users prematurely close the purchase-order page or internet connection fails during payment processing, it is important include Stripe Webhooks.
 - Navigate to "Developers" on the top page menu.
-- In the section " Webhooks", select "Add Endpoint".
+- In the section "Webhooks", select "Add Endpoint".
 - Add the URLs to development and deployed project.
 - Select "Receive All Events".
 - Click the button "Add Endpoint" to complete the process.